curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 In some enterprise use cases that may provide more convenient options:

-- An enterprise administrator might be able to register a single static client for all employees.
+- An enterprise administrator might be able to pre-register a single client for all employees.
-- The administrator might then simplify the deployment by disabling the use of dynamic clients.
+- The administrator might then simplify the deployment by removing the use of dynamic client registration.